 MacKenzie is a licensed marriage and family therapist.
-She sees clients in private practice in her Alameda office and is a member of adjunct faculty at The Wright Institute.
+She sees clients in private practice in her Alameda office and is a member of core faculty at The Wright Institute.
 She is also a relief clinical supervisor with Horizon Services, Inc.

 MacKenzie began her mental health career with Crisis Support Services.
 In addition to spending six years on their suicide and crisis hotlines, MacKenzie worked as a therapist for a variety of populations and served as a member of the community education team.